 The Sony Vario-Tessar T* E 16-70 f/4 ZA OSS is essentially the default option for mid-range zooms in the APS-C category.
 This is lens I myself use about 95% of the time that I shoot with my Sony a6000.
 I do think it is a nice lens that comes in a reasonably small package.
 It handles well, has good build quality, and take reasonably sharp photos.
 It’s wide-angle to short-telephoto zoom focal range is incredibly versatile (equivalent to 24-105mm in 35mm format).
 However, it is pricey considering that it is good but not top-notch quality in every category.
 I do recommend this lens, with only the caveat that I think it is slightly overpriced for ts sharpness and build quality.
 Definitely take a look at the Tamron 18-200mm below before buying this lens.

 Check current prices for the Sony Vario-Tessar 16-70mm f/4:

 Read my full in-depth review: Sony Vario-Tessar T* E 16-70mm f/4 ZA OSS Review

 Before the “pancake” 16-50mm kit lens came to be, the Sony 18-55mm f/3.5-5.6 was the standard kit lens for Sony E-mount APS-C mirrorless.
-It’s not a great lens, and only gets mention because the 16-70mm is rather overpriced.
-The 18-55mm takes photos almost as sharp as the 16-70, but costs $600 less.
+It’s not a great lens, and only gets mention because the 16-70mm is a bit overpriced.
+The 18-55mm takes photos almost as sharp as the 16-70mm, but costs substantially less.
 However, it also has a shorter focal range, and slower max aperture on the long end.
 I wouldn’t necessarily recommend this over the 16-70mm, but I do think it warrants consideration as a budget option in a thin category.